Senate to release Trump Jr transcripts

 Former White House Chief strategist Steve Bannon, who served Mr Trump during his campaign and throughout the first seven months of his presidency, has called the meeting "treasonous".

-Mr Bannon later clarified to say his comments were directed at campaign manager Paul Manafort, who had also attended the meeting.
+Mr Bannon later clarified that his comments were directed at former Trump campaign manager Paul Manafort, who also attended the Trump Tower meeting with the president's son.

-The president's son-in-law, Jared Kushner, who also attended the meeting, was not interviewed as part of the committee's probe.

-Mr Grassley said during a hearing on Thursday that the "chances of getting a voluntary interview with Mr Kushner has been shot," and blamed Mrs Feinstein for having "spooked" other potential witnesses by unilaterally releasing the transcript of the panel's interview with Fusion GPS founder Glenn Simpson.
+Senator Grassley said on Thursday that Senator Feinstein had "spooked" other potential witnesses recently when she unilaterally released a transcript from another witness.

+Earlier this month, Senator Feinstein, a California Democrat, disseminated 312 pages of testimony by Glenn Simpson, the head of a Washington-based research firm, Fusion GPS.

-Fusion GPS was involved in producing the now-famous dossier which alleges ties between Mr Trump and the Kremlin.
+Hired by Mr Trump's political opponents, Fusion GPS produced a much-disputed dossier that alleges ties between him and the Kremlin.

-Separately on Thursday, the Department of Justice inspector general informed Congress that a trove of text messages exchanged between FBI agents who investigated both Hillary Clinton and Donald Trump have now been recovered.

-Republicans have scrutinised the text messages - which had been missing due to a technical glitch - between FBI lawyer Lisa Page and FBI agent Peter Strzok over alleged exchanges that disparage Donald Trump and other political figures.
+Senator Grassley said Senator Feinstein's decision meant the committee's chances of "getting a voluntary interview with Mr Kushner have been shot".

+In a letter to Republican lawmakers, DoJ Inspector General Michael Horowitz said the five months of messages could be shared with congressional committees.

+In some of the other messages previously released to Congress, Mr Strzok and Ms Page refer to Donald Trump as an "idiot" and a "loathsome human".

-Mr Trump, and his team, have claimed that the texts prove political bias at the FBI.
+The president and some Republicans have said the texts prove political bias at the FBI.

-Mr Strzok was removed from special counsel Robert Mueller's Russia investigation after the messages were discovered.
+Mr Strzok was removed from the Russia inquiry after the messages were discovered.